• Skip to main content

 In most cases, if you are teaching multiple preps, it is usually because you are at a smaller school with a smaller student population and staff, so there usually isn’t another math teacher to share planning with, but you could reach out to other teachers outside your school.

 Think: in your district or even someone you meet in a Facebook group.
-Though you may have different teaching styles, or different lesson planning requirements, it should help to cut down on the workload.
+Though you may have different teaching styles, or different lesson planning requirements, it could help to cut down on the workload.

 4. Ask for Help